-Let those who would travel the Mystic Path remember this: Earth Consciousness is an illusion and a limitation.
+Let those who would travel the Mystic Path remember this: Earth Consciousness is an illusion and limitation.
 When it frets us, like a little cage, our chance for greater freedom comes.

-But when a larger cage is offered us - when we obtain Dhyana - let us not rest there thinking ourselves free.
+But when a larger cage is offered-when we obtain Dhyana-let us not rest there thinking ourselves free.
 The door is open, Samadhi lies beyond, and beyond that, when we are ready for it, the Real Freedom, Nirvana.

-O Lady of the Stars, let me not be content till I penetrate the ultimate bars and am Free-One with the Infinitely Great as with the Infinitely Small.
+O Lady of the Stars, let me not content till I penetrate the ultimate bars and am Free-One with the Infinitely Great as with the Infinitely Small.

-Good, the Beautiful and the True; ever seeking the spots where these seem to be most Perfect.
+JONG have I roamed the Earth delighting in the Good, the Beautiful and the True; ever seeking the spots where these seem to be most Perfect.